hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614702v1-treasure-hunt-real-time-targeting-of-the-long-tail-using-training-ti.md

 ---
 layout: default
-title: Treasure Hunt: Real-time Targeting of the Long Tail using Training-Time Markers
+title: "Treasure Hunt: Real-time Targeting of the Long Tail using Training-Time Markers"
 ---

 # Treasure Hunt: Real-time Targeting of the Long Tail using Training-Time Markers